learn-co-students/simple-partials-reading-v-000/README.md

 Let's do this now.

-## Rendering a partial from a different file
+## Rendering a partial from a different folder

 Let's take a look at our `authors/show.html.erb` file.